 Each year begins with one of our favorite traditions: prediction season.
-These technology-trend forecasts are always insightful, helpful, and in some cases, humorous.
-Here are some of the predictions for 2015 that stood out:
+Here are some of the predicted technology trends from 2015:

 Prediction: Adaptable Cloud Agendas